amelinagzz/GIFmaker/README.md

 **Step 2 - The code**

-We need to import some frameworks to make this work. `UIKit` provides the required infrastructure for your iOS apps while `PlaygroundSuppor`t gives us tools to make the playground experience better.
+We need to import some frameworks to make this work. `UIKit` provides the required infrastructure for your iOS apps while `PlaygroundSupport` gives us tools to make the playground experience better.

 Add this at the top of your file.